eslint/eslint/docs/rules/no-java-constructor.md

 }
 ```

-`no-java-constructor` flags this issue and provides an autofix.
+`no-java-constructor` flags this issue.
+It does not provide an autofix because
+that would change the behavior of the original code.